 Owner-Occupied Investment Real Estate.

-Investment Commercial Real Estate is when the user of the real estate is not related to the tenant or end user of the subject real estate.
+Commercial Real Estate Investment Property is when the user of the real estate is not related to the tenant or end user of the subject real estate.
 Below are examples of commercial real estate investment properties:

 - Apartment loans, Multifamily complexes.
 These usually start at 5-units up and are leased to residential users typically on year leases.
 Loans as low as $500,000 are available with non-recourse loans available over $1 million.

 - Rental houses from single family dwellings to four units can also be investment properties, so long as the owner does not reside in any of the properties.
 We have loans for portfolios of this property type starting at $2 million.

 - Unanchored and Anchored Shopping Centers or also called strip centers.
 Loans for these start at $1,000,000